GauravSakure02/Voting_App/README.md

 # VotingApp - Springboot, Thymeleaf

-### It is SpringBoot Project with Thymeleaf Frontend.
+### It is a SpringBoot Project with Thymeleaf Frontend.
 Build in Spring Tool Suite.
 ## It is a Voting Application.

 ### Application Features:
-- User can vote the Candidate.
+- User can vote for the Candidate.
-- Admin has the permission to see the vote details.
+- Admin has permission to see the vote details.

 ### Technology used in this Project:
-- i) Thymeleaf,CSS : designing page layout.
+- i) Thymeleaf, CSS: designing page layout.
-- ii) Java : all the logic has been written in java.
+- ii) Java: all the logic has been written in Java.
-- iii) MySQL: MySQL database has been used as database.
+- iii) MySQL: MySQL database has been used as a database.
 - iv) SpringSecurity: SpringSecurity has been used for authentication.
 - v) Hibernate: Hibernate ORM is used.